aws/aws-cdk-rfcs/text/204-golang-bindings.md

 provide helpful error messages (this can be done regardless of how optionals are implemented, as the type model has the required information).

-While turning an required parameter to optional is not a usage-breaking change in this scenario, it is as an override-breaking change, as the type signature of the function that must be implemented to satisfy an interface changes.
+While turning a required parameter to optional is not a usage-breaking change in this scenario, it is as an override-breaking change, as the type signature of the function that must be implemented to satisfy an interface changes.
 This has consequences in case a type extends a go interface from a dependency.